ali4zimi/azimiali.me/content/blog.md

 ---
-title: 'Title of the page'
+title: 'Blog - Ali Azimi'
-description: 'meta description of the page'
+description: 'My posts about web development, programming, and other topics.'
 ---

 ::post-list